garyyu/go-dag/README.md

-# phantom
+# BlockDAG
+BlockDAG algorithms Go Lang simulation.

+BlockChain (for example Bitcoin, Etherum, etc.) is just a 'k=0' special subtype of BlockDAG, that's why they suffer from the highly restrictive throughput.
+DAG is the future!
-BlockDAG algorithm's Go language simulation for paper "PHANTOM: A Scalable BlockDAG protocol".

-Here is the [paper link on International Association for Cryptologic Research (IACR)](https://eprint.iacr.org/2018/104.pdf) by **Yonatan Sompolinsky** and **Aviv Zohar** in Feb.
+Thanks **Yonatan Sompolinsky** and **Aviv Zohar** for the most important contributions on blockDAG research, and their great paper "PHANTOM: A Scalable BlockDAG protocol" on [International Association for Cryptologic Research (IACR)](https://eprint.iacr.org/2018/104.pdf) by in Feb.
 2018.

-They have setup a start-up company to develop BlockDAG since Q4 2017, their website: [https://www.daglabs.com].
+They setup a start-up company to develop BlockDAG since Q4 2017, their website: [https://www.daglabs.com].
 And there's an official DAGlabs slack channel: [https://daglabs.slack.com].

 ---

-# How to build
+# How to build this simulation

-My Go Lang environment:
+Here is my Go Lang environment, the other Go version such as 1.9 should also be OK.
 ```bash
 $ go version
 go version go1.10.1 darwin/amd64